MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Functions.md

 ## Return Statement

-In Java, every method is [declared with a return type](./Functions.md#function-declaration) such as `int`, `float`, `double`, `string`, etc. These return types required a return statement at the end of the method.
+In Java, every function is [declared with a return type](./Functions.md#function-declaration) such as `int`, `float`, `double`, `string`, etc. These return types required a return statement at the end of the function.
 The `return` keyword is used for returning the value.

 > The void return type doesn't require any return statement.
-If we try to return a value from a void method, the code will fail.
+If we try to return a value from a void function, the code will fail.

 There are 3 main use cases for using the `return` keyword: